amine-Jh/tutos/react-jenkins/README.md

 `docker logs jenkins-blueocean`

+enter the password

 install suggested plugins

 # 3 - Create your Pipeline project in Jenkins

+## 3-1 Create new Job
-go to jenkins and create a new job by clicking on New Item
+create a new job by clicking on **New Item** button

+enter the item name

+choose pipeline and enter ok

+choose **Pipeline script from SCM** this means that your source code will be deployed on a source control management

+choose from SCM **git** and tap the url of your repo (could be remote or local repo)

+then click save